Indonesia flag

-The postal code for Simanindo is 22395 in Sumatera Utara, Samosir, Indonesia.
-The table below lists ZIP codes and postcodes for places within Simanindo.
+The Postal Codes (Kode pos) for Simanindo is 22395 in Samosir, Sumatera Utara, Samosir, Indonesia.
+The table below lists Postal Codes and postcodes for places within Simanindo.

 Postal Codes for Places in Simanindo